 MB, BCh, MRCGP, DRCOG, DCH Dr Gillett qualified form the University of Wales in 1995.
 He has two children.
 His clinical interests include minor surgery, dermatology, sexual health and child health.
 He is also involved in the IT side of the surgery.

 Dr Brand qualified from Leeds University in 1989.
-She has 3 teenage children.
+She has three teenage children.
 Her interests include family planning and substance misuse.
-She is a keen runner, and enjoys seeing sports related injuries.
+She is a keen runner, and has much experience in treating sports-related injuries.

 Dr Emma Penny (f)

 MBBS, BSc Nutrition, MRCGP, Dip Child Health.
 Dr Penny qualified from University College London in 1989.
 After completing her GP training in Aberdeen she worked in a number of practices in and around Gloucestershire.
 More recently she has been working for the GP Out of Hours services in both Gloucestershire and Worcestershire.
 She has five children and two step-children.
 Her professional interests include Child Health, Palliative Care and Medical Politics.